unclekaldoteth/stacks-bridge/README.md

-# Base to Stacks USDC Bridge
+# Stacks Bridge Base

-**A decentralized, trustless bridge for transferring USDC between Base (Ethereum L2) and Stacks (Bitcoin L2).**
-**Built with Solidity, Clarity, and a multi-signature relayer architecture.**
+A decentralized bridge for transferring USDC between Base (Ethereum L2) and Stacks (Bitcoin L2).
+Built with Clarity 4 smart contracts, Solidity, and a multi-signature relayer architecture.

-The Base-Stacks Bridge enables seamless cross-chain USDC transfers, allowing users to bridge USDC from Base to receive xUSDC (wrapped USDC) on Stacks, and vice versa.
+Stacks Bridge Base enables seamless cross-chain USDC transfers, allowing users to bridge USDC from Base to receive xUSDC (wrapped USDC) on Stacks, and vice versa.
 Built for security-first with multi-signature validation, timelocked withdrawals, and rate limiting.

 ---

-## Why This Bridge?
+## Why Stacks Bridge Base?

-Stacks lacks native USDC liquidity.
+Stacks currently lacks native USDC liquidity.
 Users who want to participate in the Stacks DeFi ecosystem must navigate complex bridging solutions with limited support.

-**This bridge solves that problem.**
+This bridge solves that problem by providing:
-Deposit USDC on Base, receive xUSDC on Stacks within minutes.
-Burn xUSDC on Stacks, receive USDC back on Base.
-All trustlessly validated by a decentralized multi-sig relayer network.
+- Direct USDC bridging from Base to Stacks
+- SIP-010 compliant xUSDC token on Stacks
+- Integration with Velar DEX for xUSDC to USDCx swaps
+- Multi-signature security with timelocked transactions

 ---